IntersectMBO/cardano-node/doc/reference/simple-scripts.md

 The Shelley era supports a single, simple script language, which can be used for multi-signature addresses.
 The Allegra era (token locking) extends the simple script language with a feature to make scripts conditional on time.
-This can be used to make addresss with so-called "time locks", where the funds cannot be withdrawn until after a certain point in time.
+This can be used to make address with so-called "time locks", where the funds cannot be withdrawn until after a certain point in time.

 The Alonzo era will add support for a whole new script language: